Title

 Corazon C. Aquino establishes the Comprehensive Agricultural Loan Fund (CALF) to consolidate agricultural credit resources and create the Agricultural Credit Policy Council (ACPC) for streamlined management and enhanced financing of agricultural development initiatives.

-The State policy aims to spur agricultural development by providing financial and other incentives to encourage investments in agriculture.
+The State’s policy is to spur agricultural development through the provision of financial and other incentives to encourage investments in agriculture.

-Funds from foreign sources where the Central Bank of the Philippines is the original or ultimate borrower, along with their counterpart funds, are excluded from the CALF consolidation.
+Funds from foreign sources where the Central Bank is the original or ultimate borrower are not covered by E.O.
+No. 113, together with their counterpart funds.

-The ACPC consists of the Minister of Agriculture and Food (Chairman), Governor of the Central Bank of the Philippines (Vice-Chairman), Director-General of the National Economic and Development Authority, Minister of Budget and Management, and Minister of Finance.
+The Minister of MAF is Chairman; the Governor of the Central Bank is Vice-Chairman; the Director-General of NEDA is a member; the Minister of Budget and Management is a member; and the Minister of Finance is a member.

 Analyze Cases Smarter, Faster